-Just why Key West has called itself the Conch Republic for those 37 years is another one of those wonderful, quirky, Key West stories.
+Just why Key West has called itself the Conch Republic is another one of those wonderful, quirky, Key West stories.

 First, let’s get the pronunciation straight.
 Down here in the Conch Republic, the “ch” is hard – like “Konk”.
-Grab a margarita or a mojito and relax while the story unfolds.
+Grab a margarita and relax while the story unfolds.

 In April 1982, the Key West world was rocked.
 The United States Border Patrol set up a checkpoint at the Last Chance Saloon in Florida City, cutting off the Florida Keys at the confluence of the only two roads out.
 They began checking all of the cars leaving the Keys for the mainland, ostensibly for illegal immigrant passengers.